-2014 2013
+2015 2014

-France 69% 66%
+France 59% 69%

-International 71% n/a
+International 77% 71%

-Total 69% n/a
+Total 66% 69%

 The Group's main activity of warehouse management generates minimal discharges into the air, water and soil that could seriously impact the environment (France's gas coolant leaks are nevertheless tracked).
 Moreover, its secondary activity carried out via the transport monitoring units enables customers to optimize use of their own or their transport providers' fleets while reducing polluting emissions caused by trucks.